 Other observing priority drivers that may require intervention during an observing period are caused by the link with the VST ATLAS survey.
 We would like to increase the OB priority for VHS tiles that are for regions of sky that have already been observed by VST-ATLAS.
-It may be desirable to do this on a monthly basis or to have links between OBs for VST and VISTA so that priorities of OBs can be adjusted for ongoing programs.
-VST-ATLAS may also want the reciprocal capability.
+These priorities will be updated at the start of each observing period but it may be desirable to alter OB priorities during an obserging period on a monthly basis.